edyhsgr/catdateweight/README.md

 #
 Notes and things guessed, thought, learned about (by date):

+20220121
+- To try to keep variation in change by day down some (for better or worse), have been more mindful the past few weeks to weight him after he eats dinner.

 20220108
 - Am realizing that with more variation in change (as he's gotten bigger, and looking forward), specification of when he's completed ~kitten growth could become (maybe very) imprecise.